izaacdb/izaacdb/README.md

 - ⚡ Fun fact: ...
 -->

-Freelance developer specialising in small businesses and startups.
+Freelance engineer specialising in startup and small business development and strategy.